 Wood warns against fertilizing with phosphorus if you seek to change color to purple or blue on these hydrangeas.
 He explains that if the soil is high in phosphorous, the aluminum that you need for the purple or blue color won't be available to your bushes, so they will most likely be pink.
 But do continue fertilizing with aluminum sulfate every year either in late fall or early spring (if it's the blue or purple color you desire).

 Because Rhapsody Blue blooms on both old and new wood, it's fussy about pruning time, granting you just a narrow window of opportunity.
-On the one hand, you won't want to prune too early, otherwise you'll lose the first flush of flowers (those that bloomed on the old wood).
+On the one hand, you won't want to prune too early, otherwise, you'll lose the first flush of flowers (those that bloomed on the old wood).
 On the other hand, if you wait too long, it may be too late for the buds to set on the new wood (the buds that you'll be counting on for next summer's first flush of flowers).
 In this sense, it poses a pruning challenge similar to that of a clematis vine such as Dr. Ruppel clematis.
-Mine (zone 5) first blooms in late June.
-The sepal color fades somewhat by early August, so that's the best time for me to prune.
+The sepal color fades somewhat by early August, so that's the best time to prune from an aesthetic standpoint.